-The Company received \$3,727, \$3,262 and \$6,024 in Section 1603 grants during the years ended December 31, 2014, 2013 and 2012, respectively.
+The Company did not receive any Section 1603 grants during the year ended December 31, 2015.
+The Company received \$3,727 and \$3,262 in Section 1603 grants during the years ended December 31, 2014 and 2013, respectively.

 For tax purposes, the Section 1603 payments are not included in federal and certain state taxable income and the basis of the property is reduced by 50% of the payment received.
-Deferred grant income of \$8,842 and \$8,163 in the accompanying consolidated balance sheets at December 31, 2014 and 2013, respectively, represents the benefit of the basis difference to be amortized to income tax expense over the life of the related property.
+Deferred grant income of \$8,291 and \$8,842 in the accompanying consolidated balance sheets at December 31, 2015 and 2014, respectively, represents the benefit of the basis difference to be amortized to income tax expense over the life of the related property.

 The Company has received cash rebates from a utility company, which were accounted for as reductions in the book value of the related project assets.
 The rebates were one-time payments based on the cost and efficiency of the installed units, and are earned upon installation and inspection by the utility.
 The payments are not related to or subject to adjustment based on future operating performance.
 The rebates were payable from the utility to the Company and are applied against the cost of construction, thereby reducing the book value of the corresponding project assets and have been treated as an investing activity in the accompanying consolidated statements of cash flows.
-No rebates were received by the Company during the years ended December 31, 2014 or 2013.
-The Company received a rebate of \$1,287 during the year ended December 31, 2012.
+No rebates were received by the Company during the years ended December 31, 2015 or 2014.